 - What does it do?
 (Not "how" does it do it?)

 - What's your client's problem?

 - What's your solution?

 - Includes

 - List of Objectives

 - Use Cases

 - Vignettes

 - Of How User Would Use of Your System

+- Focus on Functionalities, not Features

 - Not Necessarily Complete

 - Understandable by End User

 - Initial Problem Statement

 - Usually Refined